Krish0801/BreweryDb/README.md

 # BreweryDb
 BreweryDb is an Database of Brewery company

-Architecture used is MVVM.
+I have used MVVM architecture .
-Using DI methoad and Repository to fetch the Api data.
+I used DI methoad and Repository to fetch the Api data.

 <p float="center">